Eligibility & Information

 - • Basic Itinerary: include a detailed schedule of proposed travel plans, mode of transportation and room and board.

-- • Skeleton budget: list all estimated expenses associated with the project.
+- • Detailed Budget: list all estimated expenses associated with the project.

 - • Supporting Materials (optional): applicants may include additional supporting graphics and/or text to further illuminate the character and importance of the study.